GSA-TTS/FAC-transition-site/src/data/reliability/concerns/index.md

 We are currently tracking {{ counter }} concerns in the data.

-We include a brief, one-line sumamry of each error here, and full explanations can be found on the linked pages.
+We include a brief, one-line summary of each error here, and full explanations can be found on the linked pages.

 {% for item in collections.known_errors | sort(false, false, 'data.discovered_date') %}
     {% if (item.data.title | length) and (item.data.log | length) < 1 %}